Successful… but something’s missing?

 People who want:

-- to experience life and leadership with courage in the face of not knowing “how it’s going to turn out.”
+- more courage in the face of not knowing “how it’s going to turn out”

 Does this sound familiar?